hphelion/documentation/moonshot/prepare.releasenotes.md

 ##For further information## {#for-further-information}

-For additional information on HP Cloud OS for Moonshot:
+For additional information on HP Helion Cloud OS for Moonshot:

-* [HP Cloud OS for Moonshot Documentation web site](/cloudos/moonshot/): Provides the topics listed below, plus FAQs, video tutorials, and more.
+* [HP Helion Cloud OS for Moonshot Documentation web site](/cloudos/moonshot/): Provides the topics listed below, plus FAQs, video tutorials, and more.

-* [Support Matrix](/cloudos/moonshot/prepare/supportmatrix/): Information about platform support requirements for the HP Cloud OS for Moonshot core functions, including requirements for component products.
+* [Support Matrix](/cloudos/moonshot/prepare/supportmatrix/): Information about platform support requirements for the HP Helion Cloud OS for Moonshot core functions, including requirements for component products.

 * [Install & Configure Your Cloud](/cloudos/moonshot/install/): A set of sequential, connected topics that walk you through the installation and configuration process.